 Line a sieve with cheese cloth or do what I do and use an unbleached white cotton t-shirt that I have cut up.
 Place the cloth lined sieve over a bowl to catch the whey.
 Gently pour the cashew curds into the waiting sieve.

-Place the whole contraption into the fridge for the night.
+Place the whole contraption into the fridge for 8 hours.
+Lightly weighted.

-The next morning you should have something that is as thick as greek yoghurt.
+Now you should have something that is as thick as greek yoghurt.
 Pour out any whey that has gathered in the bottom bowl.
 Place a bowl on top of the curds to gently press out more liquid.
-The next morning you should be good to go.
-I like to let my labneh strain for 24 hours.
+6-8 hours later you should be good to go.

 Remove your curds from the cheese cloth, place in a bowl and add the nutritional yeast, garlic powder, onion powder, sugar, minced garlic, mustard and salt to taste.
 Whiz it with an immersion blender (or use a regular blender) until completely smooth.

 You can now store it in the fridge or roll it into balls and the coat in finely chopped herbs.
 The flavors mellow after a couple of hours in the fridge.

 I like to spread it in a shallow dish like you would hummus.
 Splash some really good olive oil over the top, and sprinkle with za'ater and fresh black pepper.